sumprain/website/content/post/ttp.md

 ## Introduction

 1. TMA are of diverse etiologies but have **unified manifestation**

     a.
 MAHA (Coombs negative, increased LDH, schistocytes)

     b.
 Thrombocytopenia

     c.
 Organ injury (ischemic)

 1. TMA has **unified pathogenesis**

     a.
 Endothelial dysfunction

-	a.
+    b.
 Microinfarcts

 1. **Approach to treatment**

     a.
 Primary TMA syndromes (ADAMTS deficiency, HUS): treatment to be of the cause

-	a.
+    b.
 Secondary TMA syndromes: treat the precipitating cause

 ### ADAMTS deficient TTP

 1. **Classification**

     a.
 Hereditary (ADAMTS deficiency): homozygous or compound heterozygous mutations.

-	a.
+    b.
 Acquired (anti ADAMTS antibodies)

 1. ADAMTS cleaves the ultra-large vWF polymers into smaller fragments, which lead to controlled platelet adhesion.
 In the absence of ADAMTS, the ultra-large vWF polymers leads to excess platelet plugs in high flow vascular beds, leading to clinical features of TTP.